 It is well known that most antidepressants can come with a slew of negative side effects including severe allergic reactions, nausea, diarrhea, mood swings, insomnia, hallucinations and seizures.
 They also come with less serious ones, such as drowsiness, dizziness, nervousness, weird dreams, sweating, blurred vision, dry mouth, mild nausea, constipation, lower sex drive, impotence and difficulty having an orgasm.

-However, it is not often reported that some people are using drugs like Effexor and Paxil more as appetite suppressants than in combating depression.
+However, it is not often reported that some people are using drugs like Effexor more as appetite suppressants than in combating depression.
 Since doctors can only go on what their patients tell them about their “symptoms,” it is easier and easier for new patients to get their hands on these pills.

 Effexor now is being directly associated with anorexia (not to be confused with the eating disorder anorexia nervosa).
 This form of anorexia is caused by a loss or decrease in appetite and is one of the most common side effects of taking Effexor.
 While just 8 percent of those taking Effexor for depression experienced anorexia compared to 20 percent in those taking it for social anxiety disorder, the effect is still alarming.